twilio/twilio-voice-react-native-app/README.md

 # Twilio Voice React Native Reference

-This project consists of a backend server and a React Native app demonstrating best practices for developing a Twilio Programmable Voice application.
+This project consists of a backend server and a React Native app that demonstrate best practices for developing a Twilio Programmable Voice application.

 ## Features